 ACE Customer June 2016

-Cost of includes: accommodation based on sharing a twin or double bedded inland room, performances as described, breakfast, one lunch, three dinners with water & coffee, excursions & admissions, gratuities.
+Cost of includes: accommodation based on sharing a twin or double bedded inland room, performances as described, breakfast, dinner with water & coffee, excursions & admissions, gratuities.

 Not included: travel insurance, double inland room for single use supplement £210.
 Double sea view room for single use supplement £250.